Climate change in the United Kingdom

 Climate change has increased the risk of flooding, as with Storm Dennis.

-Climate change is affecting the environment and human population of the United Kingdom (UK).
-The country's climate is becoming warmer, with drier summers and wetter winters.
-The frequency and intensity of storms, floods, droughts and heatwaves is increasing, and sea level rise is affecting coastal areas.
+The United Kingdom's climate is changing, with hotter drier summers and warmer wetter winters.
+Storms, floods, droughts and heatwaves are becoming more frequent and intense, and sea level rise is affecting coastal areas.
 The UK is also a contributor to climate change, having emitted more greenhouse gas per person than the world average.
 Climate change is having economic effects on the UK and presents risks to human health and ecosystems.

-The government has committed to reducing emissions by 50% of 1990 levels by 2025 and to net zero by 2050.
-In 2020, the UK set a target of 68% reduction in emissions by 2030 in its commitments in the Paris Agreement.
-By 2022, the UK managed to meet its goal of reducing carbon emissions by 50% of 1990 levels before 2025, with renewables producing more than 40% of the country's electricity.
-The country phased out coal power in 2024.
-Parliament passed Acts related to climate change in 2006 and 2008, the latter representing the first time a government legally mandated a reduction in greenhouse gas emissions.
+The UK has more than halved its greenhouse gas emissions since 1990, and under the Paris Agreement has committed to net zero emissions by 2050, via a series of carbon budgets.
+Parliament passed Acts related to climate change in 2006 and 2008, the latter being the first time a government legally mandated a reduction in greenhouse gas emissions.
 The UK Climate Change Programme was established in 2000 and the Climate Change Committee provides policy advice towards mitigation targets.
 In 2019, Parliament declared a 'climate change emergency'.
+The country phased out coal power in 2024.
 The UK has been prominent in international cooperation on climate change, including through UN conferences and during its European Union membership.

-Climate change has been discussed by British politicians since the late 20th century, but it has attracted greater political, public and media attention in the UK from the 2000s.
+Climate change has been discussed by British politicians since the late 20th century, but it has attracted greater political, public and media attention in the UK from the 2000s, with the commitment to net zero now opposed by some political parties.
 Public opinion polls show concern amongst the majority of Britons.
-The British royal family have also prioritised the issue, with King Charles III having been outspoken "about climate change, pollution and deforestation" for the "last 50 years".
 Various climate change activism initiatives have taken place in the UK.